 Aside from clear verbal instructions, the physical therapist is encouraged to write these down so that the patient will not be confused.

-Phase 1 Treatment
+Phase 1 Treatment For Cardiac Rehabilitation

 An important goal of physical therapy in the initial phase of the program is to safely and progressively increase the patient’s level of activity.
 Again, it is crucial that the therapist regularly monitors the patient’s blood pressure, heart rate, and oxygen sat level during the exercise and as the exercises are increased.
 An electrocardiogram can also be done on the patient to ensure that the heart is responding normally.